 Although a firm link between obesity and high myopia has yet to be established, it is important for parents to be aware that their child’s weight could potentially impact not only their general health, but their eye health as well.

 Myopia typically progresses gradually until the eyes reach their adult size, usually at around age 20.
 However, progressive myopia that requires stronger vision correction each year can be a cause for concern, as it can increase the risk of vision-robbing eye diseases later in life, such as glaucoma, macular degeneration and retinal detachment.

 Fortunately, myopia management has been proven to help slow or even stop myopia progression.
 In fact, several studies show that myopia management can slow myopia progression by up to 78%.

-At The Pacific Eye Care Myopia Control Center, we offer personalized myopia management programs to help protect your child’s eyes and vision.
+At Pacific Eye Care, we offer personalized myopia management programs to help protect your child’s eyes and vision.
 Contact us today to book an appointment.

 - A: While myopia is not a dangerous vision condition in and of itself, higher levels of nearsightedness can increase a child’s risk of developing glaucoma, cataracts, retinal detachment and macular degeneration in the future.

 - A: Most children with myopia are candidates for a myopia management program.
 Although it is best to begin a treatment program as early as possible, many older children and young adults can also benefit from myopia management.